smolang/inkblot/SPARQL.md

 # Writing SPARQL for inkblot

 SPARQL is a terrifyingly expressive language.

 As inkblot will have to generate not just read but also write/modify queries from your SPARQL input, we intentionally limit the supported SPARQL constructs.

 Even with these limits, we acknowledge that it is still very possible to write a SPARQL query for which inkblot will generate unintuitive or straight up incorrect code.
 We will therefore take some time here to explain how to write SPARQL for which inkblot can generate code with high confidence and in which cases you should perhaps double-check the output.

+At the end of this document we will also outline how you can customize the SPARQL queries used by inkblot to better suit your needs.

 ## Simple Properties